JessikaAguiar/JessikaAguiar/README.md

 ### I like

-- Playing sports like swimming :swimmer:
+- Play sports like swimming :swimmer:
-- Dance but I'm ashamed :dancer: :see_no_evil:
+- Dance, but I'm shy :dancer: :see_no_evil:
-- Learning and sharing knowledge, there was a time when I was a basic introduction teacher in web programming :computer:
+- Learning and sharing knowledge, there was a time when I was an introduction teacher to web development :computer:
 - I’m currently working on Secretaria de Segurança Pública/AM - DTI PMAM

 ## Conections